pism/pism/doc/sphinx/practical-usage.rst

 Saving time series of spatially-varying diagnostic quantities
 -------------------------------------------------------------

 Sometimes it is useful to have PISM save a handful of diagnostic *maps* at some interval like every 10 years or even every month.
-One can use snapshots (section sec-snapshots_), but doing so can easily fill your hard-drive because snapshots are complete (i.e. re-startable) model states.
+One can use snapshots (section :ref:`sec-snapshots`), but doing so can easily fill your hard-drive because snapshots are complete (i.e. re-startable) model states.
 Sometimes you want a *subset* of model variables saved frequently in an output file.

 Use options ``-extra_file``, ``-extra_times``, and ``-extra_vars`` for this.
 For example,